bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-12-02-boy-the-mole-the-fox-the-horse.md

+---
+layout: post
+title: The Boy, the Mole, the Fox and the Horse
+published: true
+date: 2022-12-02
+readtime: true
+categories: ['PREVIEWS']
+tags: [Children, Animation]
+metadata: 'U 2022, 32 mins<br> Directors: Peter Baynton, Charlie Mackesy'
+pdf: '2022-12-02-boy-the-mole-the-fox-the-horse.pdf'
+---

-_+ Q&A with directors Peter Baynton and Charlie Mackesy, and producer
+_+ Q&A with directors Peter Baynton and Charlie Mackesy, and producer Cara Speller_
-Cara Speller_

-When Charlie Mackesy published his book _The Boy, The Mole, The Fox and The Horse_ in October 2019, he started a sensation.
+When Charlie Mackesy published his book _The Boy, the Mole, the Fox and the Horse_ in October 2019, he started a sensation.
 Inspired by drawings he’d first posted on Instagram, this fable-like tale of kindness and hope became an instant classic.
 It spent over 100 weeks on the _Sunday Times_ Bestsellers List, becoming the biggest selling adult hardback since records began.

 While the book’s unique illustrations hinted it would be ideal to forge an animated film, Mackesy, modestly, couldn’t envisage it.
 ‘I’d hoped it would,’ he confesses, ‘but you don’t imagine your little story will come to a film, do you?
 We all have pipedreams, but they don’t necessarily come to reality.’
 And yet together with his close friend, Matthew Freud, he set out to make it happen.